quinnreynolds/minplascalc/README.rst

 Documentation
 -------------

-A full set of documentation is available at `https://quinnreynolds.github.io/minplascalc/ <https://quinnreynolds.github.io/minplascalc/>`_.
+A full set of documentation is available online at `https://quinnreynolds.github.io/minplascalc/ <https://quinnreynolds.github.io/minplascalc/>`_.